lukaszkups/lukaszkups.net/contents/notes--list/list/2020-09-15-tavuelo-0-12-8-release-notes.md

 This update contains:

-- bumped dependency packages & solved known vulenrabilities
+- dependency bump of the packages & solved known vulenrabilities
-- fixes `noDataSlot` with appropriate `colspan` so the row with the information about missing data will have the same width as the whole table (across all table columns)
+- fix for `noDataSlot` with appropriate `colspan` attribute value - row with the information about missing data will have the same width as the whole table (across all table columns)

 [Link to npm](https://www.npmjs.com/package/tavuelo)